-- Formal IRS review with Campbell Law – No adverse findings
+- 3 Formal IRS reviews – No adverse findings

 - Reviewed by FINRA and SEC with no adverse opinion – Allows broker-dealers to approve their advisors to participate in the DST Strategy for clients.

-- Campbell Law/Campbell Tax provides Audit Defense at no extra cost
+- Our tax attorneys provide Audit Defense at no additional cost

 How does the Deferred Sales Trust work?